 In general, you should try to take measures to avoid catching fish for which you do not have quota.
 For example, avoiding areas with high concentrations of those fish or improving gear selectivity.
-Quota managers and Producer Organisations are working to ensure as far as possible that choke risks are reduced; read the guidance on choke avoidance.
+Quota managers and Producer Organisations are working to ensure as far as possible that choke risks are reduced.

 How are you going to enforce the Landing Obligation?